lukaleli/dotenv-check/README.md

 **NOTE:**

 **You can specify allowed values for your variables.
 In above example ENV variable can have one of these values: "dev" or "staging" or "production".
-If the target file won't follow the rul script will fail with exit code 1.**
+If the target file won't follow the rule script will fail with exit code 1.**

 Now create, e.g. production env file: